-\begin{theorem} Let $(X',D')\to{(X,D)}$ be a covering of marked curves and let $\mathcal{X}$ be a strongly semistable model of $(X,D)$.
+\begin{proposition} Let $(X',D')\to{(X,D)}$ be a covering of marked curves and let $\mathcal{X}$ be a strongly semistable model of $(X,D)$.
 Suppose that the morphism of normalizations

 is tame over every point of codimension one.
-Then there is a finite tame extension $R'$ of $R$ such that the normalized base change $\mathcal{X}'_{R'}$ is strongly semistable. \end{theorem} \begin{proof} See \cite[Theorem 2.3]{liulorenzini1999} and \cite[Proposition 4.30]{liu2} for the case when $\phi$ is a Galois covering.
-The general case easily follows from the considerations in \cref{exa:StronglySemistableCovering} or the results in \cite{SGA1}.
+Then there is a finite tame extension $R'$ of $R$ such that the normalized base change $\mathcal{X}'_{R'}$ is strongly semistable.
+Moreover, ordinary double points are sent to ordinary double points under the map $\mathcal{X}'_{R'}\to \mathcal{X}_{R'}$. \end{proposition} \begin{proof} See \cite[Theorem 2.3]{liulorenzini1999} and \cite[Proposition 4.30]{liu2} for the case when $\phi$ is a Galois covering.
+The general case easily follows from the results in \cite{SGA1} or the considerations in \cref{lem:KummerExtensions}.
 We leave the details to the reader.
-They can also be found in an older version of this manuscript \cite{H2021}. \end{proof} \begin{remark} Let $x\in{S_{\mathcal{X}}}$ be an ordinary double point and let $y\in{S_{\mathcal{X}}}$ be an adjacent vertex with edge $e=xy$.
-Represent the covering $X'\to X$ in \cref{thm:SimultaneousSemistable} by a polynomial $f(z)\in{K(X)}$.
-The covering $\mathcal{X}'\to{\mathcal{X}}$ is locally Kummer over $x$, and one easily shows that
+They can also be found in an older version of this manuscript \cite{H2021}. \end{proof}